brian6484/brian6484.github.io/_posts/aws/2022-10-25-S3setupSpringBoot.md

 in [my post regarding setting up .yml file with S3]() I will say it again.
 Please ensure name of variables exactly match! accessKey is different from access-key!!

+Also, **careful not to upload these secret keys** on github!!
+I explained [here](https://brian6484.github.io/git/2022/10/15/gitignore.html) how to add them on .gitignore and prevent them from being uploaded.

 ```yaml
 cloud: